-What is pixel art?
+What is a pixel?

-Before we answer that, we should ask ourselves: what is a pixel?
-Well, unless you’re reading this as a printout, you’re looking at pixels right now.
+Unless you’re reading this as a printout, you’re looking at pixels right now.
 Your screen is made up of tiny little dots: pixels.
 A pixel is the smallest possible dot a screen can have.
 Every single thing on your screen is made up of them.

-History and origins
+History and Origins

-To understand more about the art form, lets have a look at the history and origins of it.
+To understand more about the art form, let’s have a look at the history and origins of it.

 Long, long ago (well, not that long ago, really), computers weren’t as powerful as they are these days.
 They had incredibly limited processing power, so images had to take up very little space and power.
 Do you remember the game Pong?
 The visuals in it could be considered a very basic form of pixel art.

 From Pong it soon evolved into Pac-Man– lo and behold, circles!
 More colours!
 As computers evolved, so did the images.
 On early gaming consoles all games used pixel art, because those images (in games often called ‘sprites’) were the only way to cram everything onto the gaming cartridges.
-The practice of making images as small (data-wise) as possible for games is still used today, most notably in mobile gaming.
+The practice of making images as small as possible (data-wise) for games is still used today, most notably in mobile gaming.
 However, the need for small images is disappearing as computers grow in power.

 One of the restrictions in those days, was the amount of colours that could be used.
 Each computer/gaming system had its own specific restrictions, but none of them could show the massive amounts of colours computers can nowadays.
 The restriction in colours is part of what makes pixel art what it is.
 It’s considered good practice to use as few colours as possible.